If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 Tip!
 Stay in the Old Town of Rethymnon

-Quite a few times I traveled by bus.
-On those occasions, staying in the old town was more comfortable.
-It allowed me to explore and it was ideal to enjoy the best dining spots and the magnificent views of the port.
+When reaching Rethymnon by bus., staying in the old town was more comfortable.
+It allowed me to explore, and it was ideal to enjoy the best dining spots and the magnificent views of the port.

-My favorite place in the old town is definitely Avli, probably the best suites in town.
-And remember, even if you don’t sleep in Avli, do try their restaurant!
+My favorite place in the old town is Avli Suites.
+And remember, even if you don’t sleep in Avli, try their restaurant!

-Finally, for a romantic stay in town, nothing like Pepi Boutique Hotel.
+Finally, nothing like Pepi Boutique Hotel for a romantic stay in town.
 This superb place – only for adults – is great for a few nights in Rethymnon and even for a honeymoon in Crete.
 Here is my review.

 How to Get to Rethymno